 simple! we value patients over profits. for too long traditional fertility clinics have taken advantage of patients by continuously hiking up their prices. they get away with this because demand for fertility services far outweighs the supply. at mate fertility we are solving the root of this problem by increasing the supply of fertility clinics. by increasing the supply, we can lower the price. we know that access to care is severely limited due to cost restrictions, so it’s our duty to patients to increase accessibility to affordable treatment.

-the first step is to book a free consultation. that consultation will be with a mate fertility expert who will ensure you’re on the right path. they will ask you a few questions and answer any questions or concerns you have. if it seems like mate fertility could be right for you, our expert will book you an appointment at your nearest mate fertility provider. we will get all your information uploaded to our system and then at your first consultation the provider will perform a fertility assessment. once the results of your assessment are in, our team will work with you to determine the best course of action moving forward.
+the first step is to book a free mate advisor session. that mate advisor session will be with a mate fertility advisor who will ensure you’re on the right path. they will ask you a few questions and answer any questions or concerns you have. if it seems like mate fertility could be right for you, our expert will book you an appointment at your nearest mate fertility clinic. we will get all your information uploaded to our system and then at your first consultation the provider will perform a fertility assessment. once the results of your assessment are in, our team will work with you to determine the best treatment plan moving forward.

 check with your insurance provider as we will give you a superbill at the end of treatment, but currently we are a cash pay clinic. we do accept hsa and fsa. insurance may cover a portion of your treatment depending on your plan, and most tend to cover diagnostic testing. we currently work with healthchoice, aetna, cigna, united, tricare, humana, bcbs.

 here is a list of questions to ask your insurance about fertility coverage: